merenlab/anvio.org/help/main/programs/anvi-gen-genomes-storage/index.md

 </div>

 {:.notice}
 The name of your genomes storage database (which follows the `-o` flag) must end with `-GENOMES.db`.
-This just helps differenciate it from other types of Anvi'o databases, such as the <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> and <span class="artifact-n">[profile-db](/help/main/artifacts/profile-db)</span>.
+This helps differentiate it from other types of anvi'o databases, such as the <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> and <span class="artifact-n">[profile-db](/help/main/artifacts/profile-db)</span>.

-In contrast, <span class="artifact-n">[external-genomes](/help/main/artifacts/external-genomes)</span> describe genomes that are contained in a <span class="artifact-n">[fasta](/help/main/artifacts/fasta)</span> file that you've turned into a <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> (using <span class="artifact-p">[anvi-gen-contigs-database](/help/main/programs/anvi-gen-contigs-database)</span>).
+In contrast, <span class="artifact-n">[external-genomes](/help/main/artifacts/external-genomes)</span> describe genomes that are contained in a <span class="artifact-n">[fasta](/help/main/artifacts/fasta)</span> file that you've converted into a <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> (using <span class="artifact-p">[anvi-gen-contigs-database](/help/main/programs/anvi-gen-contigs-database)</span>).
 For example, if you had downloaded genomes from [NCBI](https://www.ncbi.nlm.nih.gov/).

 <div class="codeblock" markdown="1">
 anvi&#45;gen&#45;genomes&#45;storage &#45;e <span class="artifact&#45;n">[external&#45;genomes](/help/main/artifacts/external&#45;genomes)</span> \
                          &#45;o <span class="artifact&#45;n">[genomes&#45;storage&#45;db](/help/main/artifacts/genomes&#45;storage&#45;db)</span>
 </div>

-You can also create a genomes storage database from both types of genomes at the same time.
-For example, if you had MAGs from a metagenomic analysis on an environmental sample and wanted to compare them with the reference genomes on [NCBI](https://www.ncbi.nlm.nih.gov/).
-To run this, simply provide both types of genomes as parameters, as so:
+You can also create a genomes storage database from both types of genomes simultaneously.
+For example, if you had MAGs from a metagenomic analysis of an environmental sample and wanted to compare them with reference genomes from [NCBI](https://www.ncbi.nlm.nih.gov/).
+To execute this, simply provide both types of genomes as parameters:

 <div class="codeblock" markdown="1">
 anvi&#45;gen&#45;genomes&#45;storage &#45;i <span class="artifact&#45;n">[internal&#45;genomes](/help/main/artifacts/internal&#45;genomes)</span> \